How To Manipulate Narcissists (10 Covert Ways To Exploit Them)

 3. Compare Them To More Capable People.

-Most of all, their self-worth and self-esteem get sabotaged when they are compared to more powerful, more capable, more wealthy, and more accomplished people.
+Most of all, their self-worth and self-esteem get sabotaged when they get compared to more powerful, capable, wealthy, or accomplished people.

 Whenever they boast of a particular grandiose aspect of themselves, tell them of a person you know who is more accomplished in that field.

-If they claim that they donate $1000 to charity, every year, tell them you know someone who donated $100,000 every year.
+If they claim that they just donated $1,000 to charity, tell them you know someone who donates $100,000 every year.

-If they claim that they are good at making people laugh, prod them to tell you joke after joke to make you laugh (and you give out a boring little laugh after each joke).
+If they claim they are good at making people laugh, prod them to tell you joke after joke to make you laugh.
+And give out a boring little laugh after each joke — like, “That wasn’t so funny, try again.

 4. Stay In Your Group.

 A narcissist is unlikely to target you when you are in a group.
-They will isolate you from your homies first.
+They will always try to isolate you from your homies first.

-Do not leave your group, or you will be too vulnerable to handle their entire toolkit of manipulative tricks.
+Do not leave your group, or you will be too vulnerable to handle the entire toolkit of their manipulative tricks.

 Whenever you notice they are trying to isolate you, tell them that you must take your friend along since they are your soul cousin.